 A study published in the British Medical Journal reported that 34% of women said they had lost interest in sex, compared to 15% of men.
-This considered lacking interest in sex for over 3 months, with women over twice as likely as men to lose interest.
+This considered lacking interest in sex for over three months, with women over twice as likely as men to lose interest.
 Interest in sex can change due to multiple factors – mental and physical health, emotional connection with your partner, or even open communication about sex with your partner.

 How the body affects your sexual desire

-In a society obsessed with youth and thinness, sexual encounters can be a nerve wracking experience if one is not comfortable in their skin.
+In a society obsessed with youth and thinness, sexual encounters can be a nerve-wracking experience if one is not comfortable in their skin.
 The added pressure on women to look perfect, like the photoshopped images surrounding them, only reinforces the discomfort.
 Studies have also shown that women who evaluate their bodies negatively have lower sexual desire and arousal.
 This can lead to extreme effects.

 As Nandini puts it, “My husband and I dated for a year before marriage and had an amazing sex life.
 Because we were not living in the same house, I was always physically prepared for sex before he came over – shaved, waxed and the likes.
-But after our marriage I realised that my husband may see me with body hair – what would he think of me!
+But after our marriage I realised that my husband might see me with body hair – what would he think of me!
 I would wince even at the thought of him seeing one strand on me, which is impossible.
-So I just started avoiding sex, to the point where it actually made me uncomfortable to think of sex, forget enjoying it, which really took a toll on our relationship.”
+So I just started avoiding sex, to the point where it made me uncomfortable to think of sex, forget enjoying it, which took a toll on our relationship.”

-Apart from societal demands, women’s bodies may also sometimes not release the hormones needed for a happy sex life.
+Apart from societal demands, women’s bodies may also sometimes not release the hormones needed for happy sex life.
 Healthy women would have both testosterone and oestrogen in their bodies regulating sex, among other things.
 Sometimes the levels of testosterone drop, leading to a reduction in their libido.
-The levels of the hormone do decline naturally, but one needs to have regular sex to ensure the levels remain high.
+The levels of the hormone do decline naturally, but one needs to have regular sex to ensure the standards remain high.
 This makes it quite a Catch 22 situation, especially for women where testosterone levels drop significantly.
 Hormone patches, prescribed by a physician, can be a remedy.
 However, most women do not even get diagnosed.

 Related reading: Are these meds messing with your sex life?